rizalks10/Power-Electronic-Final-Exam/README.md

 The study examines the influence of sinusoidal pulse-width modulation (SPWM), dc-link voltage, and modulation index on inverter output performance.
 A second-order filter is also designed to obtain the desired output voltage quality.

 This task evaluates understanding of inverter operation, modulation strategies, harmonic behavior, and LC filter design.

 **Observation**

+1. Analysis of Output Voltage in Time and Frequency Domains
+For each inverter configuration:

+   a.
+Generate the switching waveforms of the output voltage v<sub>o</sub>(t) using SPWM.
+   b.
+Plot the output voltage waveform in the time domain for various modulation indices
+        m<sub>a</sub> (e.g., 0.6, 0.8, 1.0).
+   c.
+Determine the frequency-domain characteristics using FFT, including:
+        - Identification of the fundamental frequency component
+        - Identification of dominant switching harmonics
+        - Comparison of harmonic spectra across the three inverter topologies

+2. Design of a Second-Order Output Filter
+For one selected inverter type (either single-phase or three-phase):

+    a.
+Develop a second-order LC filter that satisfies:
+        - Adequate attenuation of switching harmonics
+        - Preservation of the fundamental frequency
+    b.
+Provide clear design specifications:
+        - Selected cutoff frequency
+        - Values of the inductor and capacitor
+        - Rationale behind the chosen design parameters, including trade-offs and limitations
+    c.
+Perform a simulation of the inverter equipped with the designed filter and present:
+        - The filtered output voltage waveform
+        - Improvement in waveform quality relative to the unfiltered inverter output